If you have any questions about any of these items, please call Richfield Fire at 612-243-4500.

 What are the requirements to work for Richfield Fire?
 Are you hiring now?

 The Richfield Fire Department periodically holds a testing process to create an eligibility list for new firefighters.
 When there's an opening within the department, the list is used to fill it.
-We are beginning a hiring process that opens on October 15, 2021 and closes on November 15, 2021.
-Please visit the job openings page on the city's website for more information.
+Our current hiring process closed on November 15, 2021.
+Please look to the fall of 2023 for our next process.

 The minimum requirements to apply are Minnesota Firefighter I & II, HazMat Operations and EMT.
 Additionally, within one year from date of hire, all of our new firefighters must reside within 10 minutes of a Richfield Fire station.